Helmholtz-UFZ/saqc/docs/cookbooks/DataRegularisation.rst

 ``freq``\ , this values get reduced to one single value, that will get assigned to the timestamp associated with the interval.

-This reduction depends on the selected :doc:`regularization <../funcs/resampling>` method.
+This reduction depends on the selected :py:attr:`method` keyword.

-For example, :ref:`above <cookbooks/DataRegularisation:shift>`\ , we applied a backwards :py:meth:`~saqc.SaQC.shift` with a *10* minutes frequency.
+For example, :ref:`above <cookbooks/DataRegularisation:shift>`\ , we applied a backwards shift with a *10* minutes frequency.
 As a result, the first value, encountered after any multiple of *10* minutes, gets shifted backwards to be aligned with the desired frequency and any other value in that *10* minutes interval just gets discarded.